 Who Should Be Reading This Post?

-- Debuting Authors – Authors who have recently signed a book deal AND have been paid contractual money in 2017
+- Debuting Authors – Authors who have recently signed a book deal AND have been paid their first contractual installment

 - Authors who just want more tax knowledge